Consumer Protection Code 2012 (CPC). Commission Disclosure 4.58A

 COMMISSIONS/REMUNERATION PAYABLE TO THE PRODUCING BROKER: (CPC AMENDMENT 4.58 DISCLOSURE)

-The agreed rate of commission to the producing broker shall average not more than 10% in 2020.
+The agreed rate of commission to the producing broker shall average not more than 10%.

 This has been assessed as appropriate against market norms and shall not create any conflict of interest for the producing broker.